vinarmani/truf-node/deployments/observer/README.md

 task observer-dev
 ```

-This launches Vector, Prometheus, and Grafana using Docker Compose.
-Any collected logs are redirected to console.
+This launches Vector, Prometheus, Grafana, and Loki using Docker Compose.
+Any collected logs are redirected to console and Loki.

 ### Components

 - **Vector**: Collects host metrics and logs
 - **Prometheus**: Scrapes metrics from Vector (dev only)
 - **Grafana**: Visualizes metrics from Prometheus (dev only)
+- **Loki**: Collects and stores logs from Vector (dev only)

 ### Ports

 - **Prometheus**: 9090
 - **Grafana**: 3000 (default admin password: `admin`)
+- **Loki**: 3100

 ## Production